o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 The following are four types of networking properties with a valid "from and to" relationship and their possible use cases:

-- **Authority-to-Client**: For handling client, or "simulated", properties.
+- **Authority-to-Client**: Handles client, or "simulated", properties.

-- **Authority-to-Autonomous**: For handling autonomous-only properties.
+- **Authority-to-Autonomous**: Handles autonomous-only properties.

-- **Authority-to-Server**: For handling host migration.
+- **Authority-to-Server**: Handles host migration.

-- **Autonomous-to-Authority**: For gathering information about client metrics, such as monitoring the health of clients.
+- **Autonomous-to-Authority**: Gathers information about client metrics, such as monitoring the health of clients.

 For networking properties that replicate from Authority, a replication hierarchy applies.
 The replicate-to rules trickle up the hierarchy in the following way: An Authority-to-Client replication also replicates to Autonomous and Server roles.
 An Authority-to-Autonomous replication also replicates to the Server role.
 Finally, an Authority-to-Server replication only replicates to the Server.
 This behavioral hierarchy ensures that if the Authority ever migrates to the other server, then the other server has the right property information.